 Second, the Persian Great King stood above ordinary kings as a greater kind of ruler.
 Ordinary kings dealt with the mundane needs of everyday concerns, but the Persian Great King was propagandized as a more abstract role, thus serving as a focal point of identity for the subject peoples of the empire.

 EC1.
-Egypt was conquered under which Persian king?
+Persia conquered Egypt under the leadership of which king?